facephi/sdk-mobile-documentation/docs/ios/Voice_Component.md

 ## 1. Introduction

-The _component_ discussed in the current document is called **Voice Component**.
+The _Component_ discussed in the current document is called **_Voice Component_**.
 It is in charge of capturing the user's voice and the subsequent extraction of the corresponding templates.
 Its main functionalities are the following: